KS1 PE

 • Perform dances using simple movement patterns.

-Starting in KS1, the children will receive two PE lessons a week.
-This will include indoor PE which will be taught to the children by their class teachers and PPA, which will be taught by Sports Coach Mr Bruin.
-Along with this, we will also be running playground skills and active lunchtimes for the children to come and participate in structured sporting activities with our Sports Coach.
-We will also be running a variety of after school clubs as part of our National Curriculum + programme as well as internal and external competitions throughout the year.
+In KS1, pupils receive two PE lessons a week.
+These include indoor PE which is taught to the children by their class teachers and Sports Coach, Mr Bruin (PPA).
+Pupils also participate in structured sporting activities with our Sports Coach during playtime and lunchtime.
+All pupils have the opportunity to take part in a variety of after school clubs as part of our National Curriculum + programme and also have the opportunity to enjoy internal and external competitions throughout the year.

 Documents